 Without fail, I get the question ‘what if I do worse on the re-take?
 Will it hurt my grade?”
 The answer is “YES!
 So do your best!”

-The only exception to this rule (for my classes) is if a student gets a 100 on the test, and is clearly working hard on the re-test, they keep the 100.
+The only exception to this rule (for my classes) is if a student gets a 100 on the test.
+If they are clearly working hard on the re-test, they keep the 100.
 Working with a partner is a give and take, and sometimes a strong willed partner can push hard enough for a wrong answer to be chosen!

-I also encourage them saying ‘Of course you will do better on this re-take – you have your notes, your partner, and you have me to help!
+I also encourage them!
+‘Of course you will do better on this re-take – you have your notes, your partner, and you have me to help!
 You got this!’

-Each question is seen as important and should be discussed with a partner and/or looked up in their notes.
-Every time we do test corrections, I am still amazed at how serious and focused everyone is!
+Students treat each question is important, worthy of being discussed with a partner and/or looked up in their notes.
+I am still amazed at how serious and focused everyone is!

-While I do allow some students to work alone, I think this test correction method works much better when students have a partner to collaborate with.
-Taking the information from their own brain and bouncing it off of someone else’s ideas and thoughts really helps their understanding.
+This test correction method works best when students have a partner to collaborate with.
+Taking the information from their own brain and bouncing it off of someone else’s thoughts really helps solidify understanding.
 Students also have a way of explaining things differently, in a way that their partner may understand a concept for the first time!
 Excellent!

 Tips for Test Corrections

 All of my tests are done on Google Forms.
 This makes it really easy for students to re-take a test.
 I simply make a copy of the original!
-Google forms provides data right away about how students have performed on the test corrections (re-take) so that you can give feedback right away on misconceptions.
+Google Forms provides instant data about how students have performed on the test corrections (re-take) so that you can give feedback on misconceptions right away.

 If the test is paper (for multiple choice tests) you can still use Google Forms!
-Simply make a form with the test question numbers (1, 2, 3) and answer choices (A-D) but you do not have to write in the actual question or answers!
+Simply make a form with the test question numbers (1, 2, 3) and answer choices (A-D).
+You do not have to write in the actual question or answers!
 Mark the right answers on the Google Form, and it works like a scan-tron that grades itself!

-It is best to have students do test corrections as soon as possible after the test.
+It is best to have students do the re-take as soon as possible after the test.
 They are already thinking about the questions and interested in the right answers.
-Also, they are able to move through the re-test more quickly because they remember the questions, what answer they choose, and why they choose it.
+Also, they are able to move through the re-test more quickly.
+They still remember the questions, what answer they choose, and why they choose it.

 Which reminds me of another tip – set a timer!
 The amount of time depends on your students, but I usually give about a minute per question.
 It’s helpful to put the timer on the board so everyone can see how much time is left.
-The timer helps a lot for keeping students focus all the way to the end!
+The timer helps keep students focused all the way to the end!

-If using google forms, wait until everyone is finished before releasing the test correction scores.
+If using Google Forms, wait until everyone is finished before releasing the re-take scores.
 If they get them back right away, I have found that early finishers are pressured to share correct answers with students who have not submitted yet!

-Or, if you want to give your students the thrill of instant feedback (which they crave), consider adjusting the settings so that they receive their score right away, but do not know which questions they missed.
+Or, if you want to give your students the thrill of instant feedback (which they crave), consider adjusting the Google Form settings.
+Let them receive their score right away, but do not know which questions they missed.

-Students are much more into going over those few test questions if they have not yet gotten back their test, or re-test.
-They are still curious about those questions they debated over, and are interested in the right answer.
-When you get to that question that they discussed for 10 minutes and went back and forth on, they are at the edge of their seats to hear the correct answer!
+This way they are still curious about those questions they debated over, and are interested in the right answer.
+When you get to that question that they discussed for 10 minutes, and went back and forth on, they are at the edge of their seats to hear the correct answer!

 It is helpful to have both partners turn in just one re-take.
 This cuts your grading in half, and helps to ensure that pairs are truly collaborating and not just doing their own thing next to each other.